Scientific Research Red Light Therapy

 • Population: Adolescents with obesity.

-• Intervention: 635 nm PBMT to abdominal fat vs RF & control.
+• Intervention: 635 nm PBM on abdominal fat regions, compared with radiofrequency and control.

 3. Roche GC, et al. LLLT for reducing hip/waist/abdomen circumference (2017)